collective/collective.geo.geographer/collective/geo/geographer/README.rst

     >>> events[-1].object is placemark
     True

-To remove the coordinate from a georeferenced object, we can use removeGeoInterface method:
+To remove the coordinate from a georeferenced object, we can use :func:`removeGeoInterface <IWritableGeoreference.removeGeoInterface>`
+method:

     >>> geo.removeGeoInterface()
     >>> geo.type is None